Department of Family Medicine

 Ann Arbor, Michigan 48104-1213

-Dr. Jimbo is a professor in the University of Michigan Departments of Family Medicine and Urology and Chief of University Family Medicine Inpatient Service.
+Dr. Jimbo is a professor at the University of Michigan Departments of Family Medicine and Urology and Chief of University Family Medicine Inpatient Service.
 He is also a practicing physician at Domino’s Farms Family Medicine.
-Besides being a member of the American Academy of Family Physicians and the Michigan Academy of Family Physicians, he is also a member of the North American Primary Care Research Group and the Society of Teachers of Family Medicine.
-He is a NIH-funded researcher with an interest in patient/physician communication and cultural determinants of health behavior in cancer prevention and screening.
+He is a NIH-funded researcher with an interest in patient/physician communication, particularly shared decision making, and cultural determinants of health behavior in cancer prevention and screening.
+He is also involved in guidelines creation through Michigan Medicine (hypertension and chronic kidney disease) and the National Comprehensive Cancer Network (bladder and penile cancers).
+He is on the editorial boards of the Journal of American Board of Family Medicine, Scientific Reports/Nature Research Journal, and Medical Decision Making/Medical Decision Making Policy and Practice.

 - M.D., Keio University School of Medicine, Tokyo, Japan, 1985